All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Brand Ozempic Delivery System: Ozempic comes exclusively as a pre-filled, multi-dose pen containing 1.5 mL of solution.
 The pen delivers fixed doses of 0.25 mg, 0.5 mg, 1 mg, or 2 mg through a disposable needle system.
 This design ensures dosing accuracy and reduces preparation time, but limits flexibility for patients who might benefit from intermediate doses or alternative delivery methods.

 The pen's click-count mechanism provides audible and tactile feedback to confirm dose selection, which benefits patients with visual impairments or dexterity challenges.
-However, the pen must be discarded after 56 days of first use, regardless of remaining medication, which can lead to waste for patients using lower doses.
+But the pen must be discarded after 56 days of first use, regardless of remaining medication, which can lead to waste for patients using lower doses.

 Compounded Semaglutide Variety: Compounded formulations offer significantly more delivery options, including traditional injection vials, sublingual tablets, oral capsules, and even topical formulations.
 This variety allows physicians to tailor treatment to individual patient preferences and medical needs.